rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 ```

-Objective: List content that does not have a director.

-15. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years
+13. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years

 ```sql
 SELECT *